jdpaterson/jpatersondev/content/posts/2020-07-20-getting-started-how-this-blog-was-built.md

 ---
 template: post
-title: Getting Started...how this blog was built
+title: Getting Started...how this blog was built pt.1 - Gatsby Starters
-slug: getting-started-how-this-blog-was-built
+slug: getting-started-how-this-blog-was-built-pt-1
 draft: true
 date: 2020-07-20T14:48:46.815Z
 description: "For our first blog entry we'll start with an easy one: how to